dvollrath/StudyGuide/gdp/afford.md

 \frac{d PY}{PY} = \sum_i \frac{P_i}{PY} dC_i + \sum_i dP_i \frac{C_i}{PY}.
 $$

-On the left-hand side, this is now just the *percent* change in spending.
+On the left-hand side, this is now just growth rate of nominal GDP.
 On the right-hand side, note that I divided each of the elements of the sum by $PY$, which is fine.
 I wrote those fractions deliberately this way because we're going to make one more nudge and get this into a more useful form.

 We're going to multiply and divide within each summation like this: